-Entertainment – Good script and dialogs.
+Entertainment – Good script and dialog.
 Good voice-acting.
 Strange mysterious characters.
 Overall very good entertainment.

 Plot (if applicable) – Very touching and unique story.

-Replay value – Although nothing really changes, and gameplay is abosolutely linear, still the charm of the game will bring you back to it again and again.
+Replay value – Although nothing really changes, and gameplay is absolutely linear, still the charm of the game will bring you back to it again and again.

-Immersion – Should not really apply for a pont-n-click adventure game, but it actually is a wee bit immersive as you get to empathize with the protagonist very easily.
+Immersion – Should not really apply for a point-n-click adventure game, but it actually is a wee bit immersive as you get to empathize with the protagonist very easily.